RishavMz/ImageToPDF/README.md

-This application automises the boring procedure of copying all images and pasting in document which is very slow process, and may also sometimes lead to freezing of your application.
-However, this is extremely fast compared to performing the same task in word processing softwares.
+This application automises the boring procedure of copying all images and pasting in document which is very slow process, and may also sometimes lead to freezing of your application, and then also converts them into PDF file format.
 Moreover, this program resizes the images taking into account the aspect ratio of the images which further minimizes the boring task of formatting each image one by one.